Peugeot 308 SW review

 Practicality, comfort and boot space

-The 308 SW may have one of the biggest boots in its class, but there’s not been quite enough thought given to life inside the car.
+The 308 SW has one of the biggest boots in its class, but there’s not been quite enough thought given to life inside the car.
 The glovebox is tiny, and Peugeot hasn’t been lavish with other storage compartments or cubbies.

 Also the driving position takes a little getting used to, as you need to drop the small steering wheel down towards your knees to see the dials.
-At least visibility outside the car is good.
+At least visibility out of the car is good.

 It’s also irritating that you can only adjust the climate control with the touchscreen.
 So rather than turn a dial, you need to navigate sub- menus and wait for the system to scroll through, which can be a distraction, especially as the display screen isn’t as responsive as rivals’.